 - The Assistant Head of Finance informed committee that no information was contained in the settlement specifically around the National Care Service.
 The Assistant Head of Finance explained that this was a longer term policy ambition and that there was no further clarity at the moment, and would have to continue on the basis they currently have.
+The Assistant Head of Finance informed committee that there were considerable amounts allocated for social care in their budget proposal. - The committee asked whether there had been fair warning in advance of these. - The Assistant Head of Finance informed committee using the example of school meal provision that while there may have been informal discussions, he was not made aware personally.

-Whether there were any further differences to the budget because of new changes?
+A committee member asked whether there were any further differences to the budget because of new changes.